ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 The project is now entering a new phase with three active roadmaps:

-1. The **Repository Reorganization** roadmap, which will improve the organization of roadmap files and documentation, preparing the repository for the Knowledge Graph Documentation System.
+1. The **Repository Reorganization** roadmap, which has made significant progress with all high-priority tasks now completed.
+Phase 1 (Documentation Reorganization) is complete, with the new directory structure in place, roadmap files moved to their appropriate locations, and documentation integration completed.
+Phase 2 (Repository Structure Improvements) is now in progress, with the tools directory created and development scripts moved.
+This reorganization is preparing the repository for the Knowledge Graph Documentation System.

 2. The **Knowledge Graph Documentation System** roadmap, which represents a fundamental shift toward "AI-native software architecture" where the codebase actively communicates its structure and patterns to both human developers and AI agents.